camgitblame/chore/README.md

 A Next.js web app that makes household chores easier with AI-powered advice, audio guidance, and step-by-step tracking, designed to support people with ADHD and people on the autism spectrum.

 ## Features
-- **Chore search**: Browse and select from a curated list of common household tasks
+- **Chore suggestions**: Select time (5/10/20 min) and location (Kitchen, Bedroom, Bathroom, Living Room, Office, Laundry Area) for personalized chore suggestions
-- **Voice guidance**: Clear spoken instructions with gTTS, auto-play on selection, mute control
+- **Countdown Timer**: Built-in timer for each chore
-- **Step tracking**: Check off steps and get a congratulation message
+- **Voice Guidance**: Clear spoken instructions with gTTS, auto-play on selection, mute control
-- **AI-Powered Advice**: Get personalized tips for each chore using RAG
+- **Step Tracking**: Check off steps and get a congratulation message with audio celebration
-- **UI**: Neon-accented, dark theme in arcade style with fast chore search on desktop and mobile
+- **AI-Powered Advice**: Get personalized tips for each chore using RAG with Groq API

 ## Tech Stack